ryanmaffey/ryanmaffey.dev/posts/brave-brilliant-browser-and-the-future-of-online-advertising.md

 As you browse the web, Brave will keep track of the portion of your browsing time you're spending on each website.
 Each month you can tell Brave to distribute a portion of your BAT to all of the content creators of the sites you've visited that month.
 The creators will get a percentage of your allocated BAT based on the amount of time you've spent looking at their content.
 What an incredible way to effectively give back, for free!

-Creators will need to sign up to be a <a href="https://creators.brave.com/">Brave Verified Creator</a> in order to receive the rewards.
+Creators will need to sign up to be a <a href="https://creators.brave.com/" rel="noopener" target="_blank">Brave Verified Creator</a> in order to receive the rewards.
 The process is free and easy, so there's no reason not to!

 #### Tips